topshed/PiClubSushi/README.md

 16. **piglowV3**: Use the PiGlow add-on board with Scratch and Python
 17. **StepperBETA**: Control a stepper motor through GPIOZero
 18. **CodeBug**: Use a tethered CodeBug
+19. **singleled-guizero**: Use GUIZERO to create a GUI to control an LED

 ####Extras: